Keep a diary of your symptoms and triggers. Avoid any triggers if you can. Be prepared to use your coping strategies when necessary.

 Print out information or provide links to websites about your heart condition to share with healthcare professionals.

 These wallet-size business cards are a great tool for emergency situations.
 We suggest keeping one in your wallet or purse at all times.
 You may choose to also print out a few extra ones to pass around to family and friends.
-We also suggest having these business cards printed double-sided for quicker access.

 Learn all about the symptoms, causes and triggers of these heart conditions.